arfc/2025-macmillan-ans/README.md

 Update pyre to work with the current version of cyclus and replicate the results from Greg's thesis.
 ## Cocktail Hour Summary
 <!-- 2 sentences max -->
 Fuel cycle simulations are good tools for determining valuable information about fuel cycles.
-Proliferation resistance is essential to modern fuel cycles, and it can be accounted for by using pyre in conjunction with pyre.
+Proliferation resistance is essential to modern fuel cycles, and it can be accounted for by using PyRe in conjunction with Cyclus.
 ### Keywords
 <!-- What 4/5 words are most relevant to your work -->
-Proliferation, Cyclus, pyre ...
+Proliferation, Cyclus, PyRe ...

 ## Key Metrics
 <!-- SWU, Isotopes, Mass of Fuel fresh/used, Energy Output are common -->